 Rogozin was born December 21, 1963 in Moscow, into the family of Oleg Rogozin (1929-2010), a prominent organiser of the Soviet defense industry and military science.
 Rogozin’s father was a leading official in Soviet defense procurement – prominent in procurement for the Air Force, then in the final Soviet years Deputy Chief of Armament, responsible for drawing up and implemening the State Armaments Program.

-Holds a DSc (Philosophy and Theories of Wars) degree.
+He holds a DSc (Philosophy and Theories of Wars) degree.
 Has written a number of books on military strategy and politics.
 Served as Editor in Chief of the “War and Peace in Terms and Definitions” Glossary of Military Terminology, which was published in 2004 and 2011.
 Received a weapon with a personal inscription engraved on it for ensuring the release of hostages seized by terrorist groups in the Chechen Republic in 1996-1999.
 Holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.
 Married, with a son and two grandsons.

 1990-1994: Vice President of the Research and Educational Organisation RAU-Corporation.
 1994-1997: Chairman of the Executive Committee of the International Congress of Russian Communities.
 1998: Taught a special course, National Security, at the Academy of the General Staff of the Russian Armed Forces.